ashutoshkaush1k/DSA_ASSIGNMENT_ASHUTOSH_KAUSHIK/My Approach.md

 Problem 1700
 Approach:
-– Used custom stack and circular queue classes, no STL.
-– Stack holds sandwiches, queue holds student preferences.
+– Used custom stack and circular queue classes, no STL.\n – Stack holds sandwiches, queue holds student preferences.
 – Inputs are validated, max 50 entries, only 0 or 1 allowed.
 – Sandwiches are pushed in order, so last entered is served first (LIFO).